 1. Our IT support processes lack structure.

 Most companies lack a standardized way of handling problems and issues.
-An end user opens a ticket.
+An employee opens a ticket.
 It gets assigned to someone.
 They fix it.
 But there’s no rhyme or reason to how it’s done.
 An IT service management solution can lend structure to an IT help desk and IT support processes, helping you define and enforce formal workflows to be followed whenever a new ticket is opened.
 Some of the mundane, repetitive tasks can even be streamlined and automated.
-For example, certain types of tickets can be dynamically routed to specific individuals based on skills and experience.
+Certain types of tickets can be dynamically routed to specific individuals based on skills and experience.

 2. We don’t know what works, and what doesn’t.

 Without a comprehensive ITSM strategy, companies seldom have insight into which procedures are effective, and which ones aren’t.
 An IT service desk tool can change all that, providing valuable intelligence into which activities result in the fastest resolutions, and which ones have the greatest positive impact on system performance and reliability.
-So, you can boost productivity by creating a set of best practices to be adhered to when common problems and issues arise.
+You can boost productivity by creating a set of best practices for when common problems and issues arise.

 3. We have a hard time measuring the efficiency of our staff.